CodyNicholson/Frontend_Web_Development_Notes/Ruby/Making_A_Form_Project/usingExclaimationPointToChangeVars.md

 -

-###Using The !
+### Using The !

-By using an exclaimation point we can make string methods change the variables as seen below:
+By using an exclamation point we can make string methods change the variables as seen below:

 ```ruby
 name = "Cody"